Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Additional experiments

-In order to compare the robustness between methods from the above results, we visualize Figure~\ref{fig:cifar100-skew}, the box plots of the \acrshort{NLL}, accuracy, and \acrshort{ECE} across corruptions under distributional shifts level in CIFAR-100 based dataset from Table~\ref{tab:cifar100_results}.
-Overall, besides achieving the lowest \acrshort{NLL} and \acrshort{ECE} in average, our Density-Softmax also always achieves the best \acrshort{NLL} and \acrshort{ECE} performance across different shift intensities in Figure~\ref{fig:cifar100-skew}.
-For each intensity, our results also show a low variance, implying the stability of our algorithm across different corruption types. \textit{More importantly, compared to the second-best method Rank-1~\acrshort{BNN}, the gap between our two methods increases when the level shift increases, showing our Density-Softmax is more robust than theirs under distributional shifts.}
+To compare the uncertainty and robustness between methods in more detail, we visualize Figure~\ref{fig:cifar100-skew}, the box plots of the \acrshort{NLL}, accuracy, and \acrshort{ECE} across corruptions under distributional shifts level in CIFAR-100 based dataset from Table~\ref{tab:cifar100_results}.
+Overall, besides achieving the highest accuracy, lowest \acrshort{NLL} and \acrshort{ECE} on average, our Density-Softmax also always achieves the best accuracy, \acrshort{NLL}, and \acrshort{ECE} performance across different shift intensities in Figure~\ref{fig:cifar100-skew}.
+For each intensity, our results also show a low variance, implying the stability of our algorithm across different corruption types.
+More importantly, compared to the two second-best methods Deep Ensembles and Rank-1~\acrshort{BNN}, the gap between our methods increases when the level shift increases, showing our Density-Softmax is more robust than theirs under distributional shifts.

 Figure~\ref{fig:cifar100-skew} however only shows the statistics across different shift methods.
 Therefore, we next analyze in detail the above results over 10 different random seeds.
-Specifically, we train each model with a specific random seed, then evaluate the result.
+Specifically, we train each model with a specific random seed and then evaluate the result.
 We repeatedly do this evaluation 10 times with 10 different seed values.
-Finally, collect 10 of these results together and visualize the mean and standard deviation by the error bar for each shift intensity level. \textit{Figure~\ref{fig:10seeds} shows these results in the CIFAR-10-C setting from Table~\ref{tab:cifar10_results}, we observe that the result of our model and other baselines have a small variance, showing the consistency and stability across different random seeds.}
+Finally, collect 10 of these results together and visualize the mean and standard deviation by the error bar for each shift intensity level.
+Figure~\ref{fig:10seeds} shows these results in the CIFAR-10-C setting from Table~\ref{tab:cifar10_results}, we observe that the result of our model and other baselines have a small variance, showing the consistency and stability across different random seeds.